ejentoai/Quickstart-Template/README.md

 **Problem**: "Configuration Validation Failed"
 - ✅ Check that all environment variables are set correctly
 - ✅ Verify your API credentials are valid
 - ✅ If authentication is disabled, ensure Ejento Access Token is set and not expired (expires every 7 days).
-Refer to this [Guide](https://api.ejento.ai/getting-started-with-authentication) to generate a new one.
+Refer to this [Guide](https://api.ejento.ai/getting-started-with-authentication) to generate a new one
+- ✅ If authentication is enabled, ensure the login flow works correctly and the user is able to obtain the access token automatically
 - ✅ Ensure the API endpoint is accessible from your server
 - ✅ Check server logs for detailed error messages
 - ✅ Restart the server after updating environment variables
-- ✅ If authentication is enabled, ensure the login flow works correctly and the user is able to obtain the access token automatically

 **Problem**: "Configuration Required"
 - ✅ If using env-driven mode: Ensure `NEXT_PUBLIC_ENV_DRIVEN=true` and all `EJENTO_*` vars are set